ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 *Do note that at the time of writing,
 Chef is recommending the usage of [Policyfile](https://docs.chef.io/policyfile.html) instead of Berkshelf*.

-Your own written cookbooks will be resolved via Chef Server.
+Your own written cookbooks will be resolved by Berkshelf via Chef Server.
 You should have the following statement in all of your Berksfile:

 ```ruby
 source :chef_server
 ```

-Chef Server source is preferable as compared to pulling cookbooks from Git repository as you will always want to take the your own latest cookbook and will not want to pull a version that didn't pass its tests.
-If you would like to go fancier, you can also setup your own Chef Supermarket although this will not be covered in this post.
+Chef Server source is preferable to pulling cookbooks from Git repository as you will always want to take the your own latest cookbook and will not want to pull a version that didn't pass its tests.
+If you would like to go fancier, you can also setup your own Chef Supermarket although I will not be covering that.

-# The Deployment Pipeline
+# Deployment Pipeline

 Diagram